Thursday, September 24, 2015

 Add wrapped pork bundles to a steamer pot.
 Add enough water to just reach the foil-wrapped packages.
 Cover the pot.
 Bring water to a boil then reduce heat to a low simmer.
 Cook pork until tender, about 3-4 hours.
 Check every hour to make sure water doesn't evaporate - add water as needed.

-Lau Lau may cook quicker or take even longer; it all depends how thick the pork pieces are.
+Lau Lau may cook quicker or take even longer; it all depends on how thick the pork pieces are.
 You can cook Lau Lau as long as it takes (steam will keep it moist,) so just cook it until very tender.
 You can keep it warm, until ready to serve, in the steamer pot, too.

 Set out packages and allow to cool down for a few minutes so you can remove foil and serve.
 For a Lau Lau Plate, I like to have Macaroni Salad and Sticky Rice as side dishes.
 My recipes for those are a click away here.
-If you serve Lau Lau with above sides, then half a bundle per person may be enough -- so that makes even more servings of Lau Lau!
+If you serve Lau Lau with the above sides, then half a bundle per person may be enough -- so that makes even more servings of Lau Lau!

 Also, reserve a cup or so of simmering water that's now flavored with pork and greens (called pot liquor.)
 You can drizzle some onto cooked meat to moisten it more.